 Recovering the data from a broken flash drive is more likely to be successful than attempting a chip-off after removing the NAND chip from the flash drive.
 A chip-off recovery is a data recovery method in which the memory chip from a storage device is removed and read directly, bypassing the controller and firmware of the device.
 This method is generally more difficult and less successful than a flash drive recovery due to the lack of support for many controllers and their algorithms (XOR/ECC).
 Also, there is a higher risk of damage to the chip during removal.
 On the other hand, flash drive recovery often involves repairing the USB interface or faulty/blown chips on the flash drive’s PCB.
 A complete recovery is usually achieved if the PCB or interface can be repaired.

-The nature of the problem with the device can also impact recovery rates.
 For example, if a hard drive has been dropped, the physical damage to the internal mechanical components can make a successful recovery more difficult or even impossible.
 On the other hand, if a hard drive is simply not responding, the issue may be related to firmware corruption, which may be easier to fix.
 And, once fixed, the recovery outcome is better (think: all folder structure and data recovered, vs. just some “raw” data recovered without the original file names and folder structure).

 When a device fails, most people look for a solution in Google and try questionable methods to revive the device.
 Sadly, this often involves opening the cover of a hard drive and moving the heads or touching the platters (this causes platter damage or contamination which may render the drive unrecoverable).
 Then they move on to a computer repair shop that doesn’t have the proper tools or knowledge to recover the data.
 When the computer shop fails, they typically refer their customer to one of the very expensive companies because they will get a sizable commission.
 And, when the big company’s quote is too high, the customer starts looking for affordable options.

-If recovery efforts have already been attempted multiple times, the chances of success may be lower due to the potential for further damage or deterioration of the drive.
 For example, suppose the drive’s heads have failed and crashed onto the platters, and it has been powered on several times when being diagnosed by each company.
 In that case, platter damage can spread, potentially leading to a complete data loss.
 On the other hand, if the drive is brought to a recovery company as soon as the issue is noticed and has not been tampered with, the chances of a successful recovery will be much higher.

-It’s also worth considering what constitutes a “successful” recovery.
 Is it enough to recover just a single file, or should the recovery be considered a success only if 100% of the data is retrieved?
 This is a subjective determination that can vary from case to case.
 Some customers may be satisfied with recovering a single important file, while others may require complete recovery of all the files.
 And some data recovery companies may consider the recovery of a single file to be a “successful” recovery.

 At $300 Data Recovery, we consider 99-100% of the files or sectors to be “successful.”
 If less than 99% is recovered, we still consider our recovery “successful” if our customer agrees to pay for the data we recovered.

-It is difficult to provide a definitive number for data recovery success rates.
 However, according to a recent Data Recovery Professionals group poll, the overall success rate for all devices is approximately 70%.
 This success rate applies to all types of devices, regardless of the specific issue or likelihood of data recovery.
 It is worth noting that this success rate has been decreasing over time, partly due to the increasing use of SSDs and flash drives, which are generally less likely to be recovered than hard drives.

 At $300 Data Recovery, we encourage all potential customers to submit a “Chances Form.”
 This form provides us with the exact model drive, along with its symptoms and history, to provide the statistically derived likelihood that your data can be recovered.